Got a minute to help? Take our quick website survey>

 In a crisis situation, your doctor might prescribe you a sleeping pill or minor tranquilliser to help you feel calmer.
 But they shouldn’t prescribe these for longer than a week.

 Your doctor should give you information about any drug you take.
 This information should be in a format that you can access and understand.
 They should also give you regular check-ups to review your medication.
 So if this isn’t happening and you'd like to talk about your medication, make an appointment to discuss it with your doctor.

 I've found the right medication regime for me and try to keep my life structured.
 It's not easy, but recovery is possible.

 To get treatment on the NHS you should visit your GP, who can refer you to your local community mental health team (CMHT) for an assessment.

 If you receive NHS treatment, it should be in line with NICE guidelines.
 These say that:

-This information was published in January 2018.
-We will revise it in 2021.
+This information was published in September 2022.
+We'll revise it in 2025.

 If you want to reproduce this content, see our permissions and licensing page.